mori-b/aioconnectors/README.md

 -If you don't want your server to use the default port (10673), use --port on both peers :

     python3 -m aioconnectors chat --port <port> [--target <server_ip>]

+<a name="containers"></a>
+## Containers

+Connector client and server, as well as connector api, can run in a Docker container, you just need to pip install aioconnectors in a Python image.
+A connector and its connector api must run on the same host, or on the same Kubernetes pod.
+A connector and its connector api can run in the same container, or in different containers.
+In case you choose to run them in different containers, you must configure their connector_files_dirpath path as a shared volume, in order to let them share their UDS sockets.

 <a name="windows"></a>